taw00/dashcore-rpm/README.md

 ----

-**This repository houses source RPMs for the latest stable (and experimental) releases of Dash.** Using these SRPMs one should be able to build binary RPMs for your specific linux variety and architecture.
+**This repository houses source (and links to binary) RPM packages for the latest stable (and experimental) releases of Dash.** Using these SRPMs one should be able to build binary RPMs for your specific linux variety and architecture.

-A source RPM (SRPM or .src.rpm) nicely packages up the source code of a program/project and contains all the instruction needed to build (compile and package) corresponding binary RPMs.
-In the case of Dash, one source RPM will compile the code and generate all the binary runnable RPMs associated to the Dash project.
+A source RPM (SRPM or .src.rpm) nicely packages up the source code of a program/project and contains all the instruction needed to build (compile and package) corresponding binary RPM packages.
+To include build requirements.
+In the case of Dash, one source RPM will compile the code and generate all the binary runnable RPM packages associated to the Dash project.

 Important notes:

-0. We categorize the various versions into **stable**, **deprecated**, and **unstable**.
+* In this github repo, we bucket the various versions into **stable**, **deprecated**, **unstable**, and **archive**.
+  - "Stable" packages are in the root of the github repo and "archive"
+  - "Deprecated" packages have their own folder in the "archive" folder.
+  - "Unstable" packages in an "unstable" folder.
+    ...the tree looks like this...

+dashcore-rpm (and the stable packages)
+├── archive
+│   └── deprecated
+└── unstable

-0. Use only **stable** versions on the mainnet (`testnet=0`).
+* Only use **stable** versions on the mainnet (`testnet=0`).
+  - **Unstable** versions are test versions and great to play with on the testnet (`testnet=1`).
+Please don't use them on the mainnet.
-0. **Deprecated** versions will simply not function.
+  - **Deprecated** versions will simply not function anymore on the main or testnet.
 They are provided for archival purposes.
-0. **Unstable** versions are test versions and great to play with on the testnet (`testnet=1`).
-Please don't use them on the mainnet.

 ----